 Adopting for the AP®?

-- A downloadable syllabus will be available in May and will soon be submitted for course audit approval.
+- A downloadable syllabus is available to expedite AP course audit approval.

 - Mix this resource with our Think Java title to meet the CR1 requirement that teachers and students have access to a college textbook.

 Introduction in Java emphasizes students applying and exploring the information presented.
 A code editor accompanies each page with new concepts so students can see for themselves how the computer responds to code.
 In addition, the content provides code snippets to get students started as well as suggested avenues for investigation.

 Students receive immediate, rich feedback.
 In addition to correctness feedback (i.e. right or wrong), students will also see an explanation with the complete solution.
 There are a wide variety of questions — all of which are auto-graded, giving students a sense of their understanding of the material right after they are introduced to it and as they attempt harder and harder problems.

 Introduction in Java reflects the need for computer science education to meet students where they are.
 Like any specialized community, computer science has its own jargon.
 The formal teaching of computer science should not burden students with the assumption that they are fluent in this special language.
 The material is presented in smaller units that are more manageable for the students.
 The same vocabulary and concepts are covered, but in a more approachable way — state things as plainly as possible, and, when appropriate, use images, tables, or lists.